Forensic entomology: Insect activity case study

-Open field habitat

-This environment had a daily average maximum temperature of 19.4 C and a daily minimum temperature of 11.1 C. The average rainfall for the first 3 weeks in this environment was 3.0 mm/day.
-Around days 17–45, the body began to start active decay.
+In an open field habitat, the environment had a daily average maximum temperature that was relatively warm.
+The average rainfall for the first 3 weeks in this environment was a small amount of rain per day.
+Between 2 and 7 weeks, the body began to start active decay.
 During this stage, the insect successions started with Calliphora stygia, which lasted until day 27.
-The larvae of Chrysomya rufifacies were present between the day 13 and day 47.
+The larvae of Chrysomya rufifacies were present between weeks 2 and 7.
 Hydrotaea rostrata, larvae of Lucilia sericata, family Psychodidae, and Sylvicola were found to be present relatively late in the body's decay.

-Coastal sand-dune habitat

-This environment had an average daily maximum temperature of 21.4 C and minimum of 13.5 C. The daily average rainfall was recorded as 1.4 mm/day for the first 3 weeks.
-The post-decay time interval, beginning at day six after death and ending around day 15 after death, is greatly reduced from the average post-decay time, due to the high average temperature of this environment.
+In a coastal sand-dune habitat, the environment had an average daily maximum temperature higher than the other environments.
+The daily average rainfall was recorded as a medium amount for the first 3 weeks.
+The post-decay time interval, what significantly shorter than the average interval due to the higher ambient temperatures of the coastal environment.
 Insects obtained late in the post-active stage include the Calliphora quadrimaculata, adult Sphaeroceridae, Psychodidae and Piophilidae (no larvae from this last family were obtained in recovery).

-Native bush habitat

-This environment had recorded daily average maximum and minimum temperatures were 18.0 and 13.0 C, respectively.
-The average rainfall in this habitat was recorded at 0.4 mm/day.
-After the bloat stage, which lasted until day seven after death, post-active decay began around day 14.
+The native bush environment had recorded daily average maximum and minimum temperatures similar to the open field habitat.
+The average rainfall in this habitat was recorded to be very low per day.
+After the bloat stage, which lasted until day seven after death, post-active decay began around 2 weeks.
 In this habitat, the H. rostrata, adult Phoridae, Sylvicola larvae and adult were the predominant species remaining on the body during the pre-skeletonization stages.